Custom swimwear manufacturing — board shorts and competition suits

 Board shorts are the highest-volume product in men's swimwear, and they have their own construction considerations.

-Outseam detailing — side seams on board shorts are often the design feature, with color-contrast stitching, woven labels, or decorative tape.
+Outseam detailing and side seams on board shorts are often the design feature, with color-contrast stitching, woven labels, or decorative tape.

 For competition swim shorts and jammers, drag is a real concern.
 Every seam, every pocket, every detail adds friction in the water.
 Competitive products minimize these details intentionally.